-Do you want to know if Cane Corso are good guard dogs?
+Do you want to know if Cane Corso are good guard and protection dog?

 The answer is yes.
-Cane Corso is a good guard dog who can protect you and your family should the situation arise.
+Cane Corso is a good guard and protection dog who can protect you and your family should the situation arise.

 Cane Corsos are beautiful and powerful dogs.
 Not only do they make excellent family pets, but they are also excellent guard dogs.
 It’s no secret that these dogs excel as watchdogs for a variety of different reasons.